menzzana/NAISS-support-web/software/namd/general.md

 NAMD is a parallel molecular dynamics code designed for high-performance simulation of large biomolecular systems.
 For more information see the [NAMD homepage](https://www.ks.uiuc.edu/Research/namd).

+NAMD is available to users as a module - we have a non-exclusive, non-commercial use license for academic purposes.

+!!! warning "Citations"

+    See the <a href="http://www.ks.uiuc.edu/Overview/acknowledge.html" target="_blank">Acknowledge the TCB Group</a> p
+age for specifics on how to acknowledge the use of NAMD.

 ## How to use
 Example job script for a regular NAMD run on 2 nodes:
 ```